ndy-s/puppet-browser/README.md

 ### Action Queue
 Another challenge I faced is that event listeners and Socket.IO emit/on events are not executed sequentially.
 Actions might overlap if sent at the same time.
 To fix this, I implemented a [`queue.js`](https://github.com/ndy-s/puppet-browser/blob/main/lib/queue.js), where all actions are recorded and processed sequentially.

-There is also a simple button interface that represents browser controls like back, forward, and refresh.  often breaks its internal history, so I manage it manually.
+There is also a simple button interface that represents browser controls like back, forward, and refresh.
+Puppeteer often breaks its internal history, so I manage it manually.
 I use stacks for both back and forward functions, where I can push and pop history events as they happen.
 You can check the implementation in [`browser.js`](https://github.com/ndy-s/puppet-browser/blob/main/lib/browser.js).

 ### Browser Flow
 Currently, the app works with a shared browser.
 Each user session must wait in the queue to use the remote browser, and the queue decides who can control it at a given time.
 The browser state is shared across all users, which avoids consuming a lot of memory if each user had their own browser instance.